🎯 Adaptive Efficiency Monitor Simulator (AEMS)

 • Second event probability = 35%

-• Step 4 – Daily Performance: Suppose on Day 1 you had a “Major Procrastination” (severity 4).
+• Step 4 – Performance per Day: Suppose on Day 1 you had a “Major Procrastination” (severity 4).

 \(New\ Efficiency = 0.04 \times 0.60 + 0.96 \times 0.65 = 0.648 \approx 64.8\%\)